arangodb/docs/3.6/programs-arangobackup.md

 collection level hot backup exists.
-Consequently, unlike with _arangodump_/_arangorestore_, one may only restore a hot backup set to the same layout, for example one can only restore a single server hot backup to a single server instance and a 3 _DBServer_ cluster's hot backup to a 3 _DBServer_ instance.
+Consequently, unlike with _arangodump_/_arangorestore_, one may only restore a hot backup set to the same layout, for example one can only restore a single server hot backup to a single server instance and a 3 _DB-Server_ cluster's hot backup to a 3 _DB-Server_ instance.

 Snapshots can be uploaded to or downloaded from remote repositories.